opencitations/time-agnostic-library/README.md

   }
 ```

-**Performance boost**: if the triplestore used is Blazegraph and you want to take advantage of the accelerations settable through the configuration file, the class to use is **BlazegraphQuery** instead of VersionQuery.
-The initialization and usage are identical.

 ### Cross-version structured query

 Performing a cross-version structured query means running a SPARQL query on all the dataset's versions.